Joaoviana/Code-Snippet---Let-Var-and-Block-Scope/README.md

-# Code-Snippet Let Var and the Block Scope
+# Hoisting: Let Var and the Block Scope

 This code snippet covers hoisting characteristics of var declaration and assignment and their influences on different scopes.